Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers: Related Work

-\paragraph{Large-scale pre-training} As a vital cornerstone of deep learning \cite{brown2020gpt, he2022mae}, recent research has also started to explore the effectiveness of large-scale training in solving PDEs.
-In \cite{subramanian2024towards}, authors {examined} the scaling capabilities and transfer learning behaviors of FNO on three time-independent equation families.
-MPP \cite{mccabe2023mpp} proposes an auto-regressive strategy to pre-train {on} a broad fluid mechanics-oriented benchmark.
-DPOT \cite{hao2024dpot} enhances MPP with the denoising method and pre-trains a Fourier transformer on massive PDE data {comprised of} 12 datasets.
+\paragraph{Large-scale training} As a vital cornerstone of deep learning \cite{brown2020gpt, he2022mae}, recent research has also started to explore the effectiveness of large-scale training in solving PDEs. \citeauthor{subramanian2024towards} {examine} the scaling capabilities and transfer learning behaviors of FNO on three time-independent PDE families.
+MPP \cite{mccabe2023mpp} proposes an auto-regressive strategy to train {on} a broad fluid mechanics-oriented benchmark.
+DPOT \cite{hao2024dpot} enhances MPP with a denoising method and trains a Fourier Transformer on massive PDE data {comprised of} 12 datasets.
 PDEformer \cite{ye2024pdeformer} focuses on a 1D time-dependent PDE family and pre-trains a graph transformer on 3M samples {under} various equation conditions.
-However, most of the existing {methods} fall short in effectively and completely integrating PDE conditions. {This will be well} addressed by Unisolver in a {natural} and insightful way.
+ICON \cite{yang2023context} trains a single neural operator capable of performing in-context learning across a wide range of differential equations.
+However, most existing {methods} fall short of effectively and completely integrating PDE information, which Unisolver will address well.